JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 </div><div class="h3-box" markdown="1">

-To further support precise and efficient medical data analysis, four new NLP tools have been made available, tailored to meet the specific requirements of the medical field.
-All four of the new tools are seamlessly integrated and available via the @ Selector.
-By simply typing ‘@’ at the beginning of the query box, users can access the @ Selector menu, which displays all available tools (including the 4 new NLP tools).
+To further support precise and efficient medical data analysis, four new Medical Agents have been made available, tailored to meet the specific requirements of the medical field.
+Those are seamlessly integrated and available via the @ Selector.
+By simply typing ‘@’ at the beginning of the query box, users can access the @ Selector menu, which displays all available tools (including the 4 new Medical Agents).

 </div><div class="h3-box" markdown="1">